modernTalker/Algorithms-MIPT/MaximumFlow/EdmondsKarp/README.md

 * #### Main Function
   The main function serves as the entry point, receiving input for the size of the graph and the capacities of its edges, constructing the graph, computing the maximum flow using the Edmunds-Karp algorithm, and displaying the resulting maximum flow value.

-The code efficiently applies the Edmonds-Karp algorithm to compute the maximum flow within a flow network, offering a valuable tool for resolving network flow optimization problems.
+The code applies the Edmonds-Karp algorithm to compute the maximum flow within a flow network, offering a valuable tool for resolving network flow optimization problems.